zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 ```http
 GET https://management.azure.com/subscriptions/{{subscriptionId}}/resourceGroups/{{ResourceGroupName}}/providers/Microsoft.Compute/virtualMachineScaleSets/{{ResourceName}}/VirtualMachines/{{VMName}}?$expand=resiliencyView&api-version=2024-07-01
 ```
+---

-The different return values of ResilientVMDeletionStatus indicate:
+If you use REST API, different return values of ResilientVMDeletionStatus indicate the following:
 | ResilientVMDeletionStatus | State of delete |
 | ------------- | ------------- |
 | Enabled | Your scale set has a resiliency policy with the resilientVMDeletion policy set. |